Advocating within your Institution

 Energy Procurement #

 Green tariffs are not straightforward.
 They push the energy market in the right direction, but energy that comes from the grid is currently supplied by a mixture of renewable and non-renewable sources, whoever your energy supplier is.
-Multi-year power purchase agreements supporting renewable investment should be used.
+Multi-year power purchase agreements (PPAs) supporting renewable investment should be used.
+Also check out the 24/7 Carbon Free Energy Compact.
 The safest way for your institution to really control its carbon footprint would be to generate all its energy on-site from renewable sources.
 Short of this ideal, an institution can generate some of its energy on-site, and develop battery storage, to help reduce power draw from the grid (especially when demand is high).
 Institutions can also explore better scheduling of energy intensive activities.

 Procurement Law #